javi99/NLP_final/README.md

 https://drive.google.com/drive/folders/11QEwvGNlvk5qTagKzytbQl2_JuZEZbgP?usp=share_link

+/data should be in the same directory as *nlp_final.ipynb*

 ## Logistic Regression - Baseline
 As a second preprocessing stage we to *sklearn's* CountVectoriser.
 The CountVectorizer is a tool used for feature extraction that converts (tokensization) the text data into a matrix of word counts.
 The Logistic Regression model is then applied to this matrix to classify the text into different categories based on the features (word frequency in topics) extracted.